ttakanawa/ttakanawa.github.io/_posts/2022-12-30-tv-shows-watch-in-2022.md

 ---
 layout: post
-title: "Movies and TV Shows Watch in 2022"
+title: "TV Shows Watch in 2022"
 categories: blog
 tags: ['tv-shows']
+published: false
 ---

 This is a list of TV shows I watched in 2022 and earlier.